 Many people continue to suffer from insecurity, insalubrious housing and limited access to drinking water, electricity, medical care, education and employment.

-In 2016, over 1,900 accidents involving mine, explosive devices or explosive remnants of war were reported.
-The majority of victims were civilians and 42% were children.
+In 2017, over 2,300 accidents involving mine, explosive devices or explosive remnants of war were reported.
+The majority of victims were civilians and half of them children.

 The war, the insecurity due to day-to-day violence, and drought have forced 2.6 million Afghans into exile.
 Almost 1.5 million people have been internally displaced within the country and in 2016, over 600,000 left their homes.